systematic-magic/aop/editorials.rst

 	- Check that reference line is composed of the following elements:

-	:samplebi:`News on:` :samplei:`<Title of the reference article> by <first author name of reference article> et al. Oncotarget.
+	:samplebi:`News on:` :samplei:`<Title of the reference article> by <first author Last Name of reference article> et al. Oncotarget.
 YEAR.
 DOI`

 	- Check that :samplebi:`News on:` is formatted in bold italics and colored in black.

-	- Check that :samplei:`Title of reference article` is followed by :samplei:`by` and :samplei:`first author of reference article`.
-If there are more then 1 author in reference article, than first author should be followed by :samplei:`et al`.
+	- Check that :samplei:`Title of reference article` is followed by :samplei:`by` and :samplei:`first author Last Name of reference article`.
+If there are more then 1 author in reference article, than first author should be followed by :samplei:`et al.`.

 	- Check that first author (or first auhtor, et al.) is followed by :samplei:`Oncotarget.`